Dual frame optimization for informationally complete quantum measurements: Theory

 The theory of frames and duals enables a systematic approach to estimate observable expectation values from a given set $\{ k^{(1)}, \dots, k^{(S)}\}$ of POVM measurement outcomes: First, one picks a valid dual frame $\vb{D}$, and construct the dual operators $\{D_{k^{(1)}}, \dots, D_{k^{(S)}}\}$ for the observed outcomes.
 Then, one computes the corresponding operator coefficients $\{\w_{k^{(1)}}, \dots, \w_{k^{(S)}}\}$ through Eq.~\eqref{eqn:coeffs_from_duals}.
 Finally, Eq.~\eqref{eqn:canonical_estimator} yields an estimate for $\expval{O}_\rho$.
 The statistical variance of this estimator is given by the standard error on the mean

 The numerator, also known as the \emph{single-shot variance} (SSV), depends explicitly on the POVM $\vb{M}$, the duals $\vb{D}$ (when they are not unique), the observable $O$ and the state $\rho$ as

 Throughout this work, the SSV is used as a performance measure for POVM-based estimators.
 Note that the second term $\expval{O}_\rho^2$ depends neither on the POVM nor the dual frame.
-However, the first term can be decreased both by adjusting the POVM $\vb{M}$, but also by optimizing the duals $\vb{D}$ (if they are not unique) when the POVM itself remains unchanged.
+However, the first term can be decreased both by adjusting the POVM $\vb{M}$, but also by optimizing the duals $\vb{D}$ (if they are not unique) when the POVM itself remains unchanged, see the schematic in Fig.~\ref{fig:overview}.

 The minimal SSV is achieved by performing a PM in the eigenbasis of $O = \sum_k \lambda_k \ketbra{o_k}{o_k}$, in which case $M_k = D_k = \ketbra{o_k}{o_k}$, where $\ket{o_k}$ are the eigenvectors of $O$~\cite{dariano_optimal_2006, hayashi_optimal_2006}.
 While this measurement is usually not easily implementable, it serves as a lower bound for all estimations of $\expval{O}_\rho$ with a $\sqrt{S}$-scaling.
 In practice, one typically chooses a specific type of POVM measurement that the quantum hardware can implement, e.g. PM-simulable POVMs or dilation POVMs.
 The POVM operators can then be parametrized and classically optimized to minimize the SSV.
 This can either happen during repeated measurement rounds in an adaptive quantum-classical feedback loop~\cite{garcia-perez_learning_2021, hadfield2021adaptive}, or a priori~\cite{hadfield2022measurements, huang2021derand}.
 Since the SSV depends both on the observable and the generally unknown state, the POVM operators can be optimized either under knowledge of the targeted observable only or by taking into account an approximation of the state obtained from a classical reference calculation.
 However, the SSV depends both on the POVM operators as well as the chosen duals whenever these are not unique.
 Crucially, the dependence on the dual frame can be controlled purely during the post-processing phase and thus comes with no additional cost in the quantum resources.
 Moreover, an optimization of the dual operators can also be individually tailored to different observables that one might want to estimate from the same set of IC data.